-One my favorite animals are pandas.
-They are so cute and cuddly...I even have a panda pillow, and I am not kidding!
-So, I got really inspired by pinterest bento ideas, especially ones that have panda.
-By the way if you need creative bento/lunch boxes check out Pinterest board.
+One of my favorite animals is pandas.
+They are so cute and cuddly…I even have a panda pillow, and I am not kidding!
+So, I got really inspired by Pinterest bento ideas, especially ones that have a panda.

-Needless to say this makes one great school lunch box, and even after school snack because it is full of fresh ingredients and it's just enough to keep them full and happy before dinner time.
+Needless to say, this makes one great school lunch box, and even after school snack.
+It is full of fresh ingredients and it’s just enough to keep them full and happy before dinner time.

 - 1 Cup of short grain rice